Fixing Expert

 1. Fusible Webbing

-You can find fusible webbing manufactured using polyester or cotton for binding the carpet edges.
-There are various design pattern possibilities available on the market to have selection.
+You can find a man-made adhesive material, a fusible webbing for binding the carpet edges.
+There are various designs and patterns available on the market, offering a good selection.
 For this purpose, a hot glue gun is used for permanent attachments.

 2. Binding With The Yarn